MSc Electrical Power Engineering (H643)

 As the mitigation of global warming becomes ever more important, the electrification of transportation and heat as well as the accelerated penetration of renewable energy into the power grid have become main objectives in Electrical Power Engineering.
 The technologies studied in this MSc are the underpinning innovation forces in various industries including the electric transportation industry, aviation industry and power generation and transmission industries including renewable energy.

-Our MSc Electrical Power Engineering will give you the knowledge and skills required for a career in power engineering and is aimed at students with general engineering/science backgrounds.
-For those with a background in electrical and/or electronic engineering, the course is an opportunity to update your knowledge with the latest developments in renewable energy and smart grids.
-You will gain the opportunity to develop skills in advanced Electrical Engineering whilst learning and doing research in relevant and critical technology areas.
+Our MSc Electrical Power Engineering will give you the knowledge and skills required for a career in electrical power engineering and is an opportunity to update your knowledge with the latest developments in renewable energy and smart grids.

 Watch the video above to find out more about the course from academics and students.